Xx (The xx album): Sales and legacy

 At the Mercury Prize ceremony, Sim said the time since the album's release had "felt like a haze", but that the event served as "a moment of clarity".
 In their acceptance speech, the xx announced they would use the £20,000 prize money to build their own studio, where they subsequently wrote and recorded their second album Coexist.
 When Coexist debuted in September 2012, xx was still on the British chart at number 37 and had sold 446,734 copies in the UK.
 The following year, it was ranked number 237 on NME's list of the top 500 albums of all time and named the 74th greatest debut record by Rolling Stone, who found its music radical as "an exercise in restraint, in the artful use of space and silence" during popular music's period of maximalism.

 In subsequent years, xx proved highly influential as many indie bands and mainstream pop acts incorporated the record's distinctive musical characteristics into their own songs.
 Petridis later wrote that to his surprise much of 2016's best-selling singles "sounded oddly but irrefutably" like the album: "You can hear its muted, echoing guitars on everything from the Chainsmokers' 'Don't Let Me Down' to Shawn Mendes' 'Stitches' to Zara Larsson's 'Lush Life'."
 Ryan Tedder, who wrote hit songs for such top-selling singers as Beyoncé, Taylor Swift and Ariana Grande, said the xx's "hauntingness" on the record "gets referenced in at least every other [writing] session".

 By January 2017, xx had reached 562,400 copies sold in the UK, and in September 2019, its sales there were reported at 612,000.
 That same month, it placed 26th on The Guardian's poll of 45 music writers ranking the 100 best albums from the 21st century.
 In an essay accompanying the list, the newspaper's music editor Ben Beaumont-Thomas said the album features "the most compelling duets of the period: rather than singing to each other, it was as if two people were going through the same thing without the other knowing it – the perfect mood music for the disconnected interconnection of dating apps and social media."
-Based on such listings, the aggregate website Acclaimed Music ranks xx as the 22nd most acclaimed album of the 2000s decade and the 246th most acclaimed album in history.